When to get help for mental health disorders and addiction — and where to find it

 Deep down, people often know their substance use is getting out of hand, but that’s a terrifying thing to admit to yourself and others.
 It takes honesty and immense bravery to admit you need help and to reach out for it, and people who do so require support from trained professionals and caring peers, friends, or family to reclaim their lives and start truly living again.

-From self-rehabilitation to intensive outpatient programs: which is right for you?
+From self-rehabilitation to intensive outpatient and inpatient programs: which is right for you?

 - How much do you consume and how do you consume it?
 Do you drink or take drugs in a particular way to increase the effect?
 Do you consume in the morning, afternoon and evening?